ConnectedLib/connectedlib10/modules/communitymapping/section-2-2.md

 <br>
 <div class="reflection">
   <span class="box-title">REFLECTION: A STORY OF TWO COMMUNITIES</span>
-  <p>Read <a href="https://sustainingcommunity.wordpress.com/2013/01/30/community-a-and-communityb/">A Story of Two Communities</a>.
+  <p>Read <a href="https://sustainingcommunity.wordpress.com/2013/01/30/community-a-and-communityb/" target="_blank">A Story of Two Communities</a>.
 How has your library approached your community in the past—by focusing on needs or by focusing on assets? </p></div>